jankaszel/hyperwell-thesis/chapters/conclusion.md

 # Conclusion {#sec:conclusion}

-## Thesis Summary {#sec:summary}
+TODO.
 In summary, pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Nunc eleifend, ex a luctus porttitor, felis ex suscipit tellus, ut sollicitudin sapien purus in libero.
 Nulla blandit eget urna vel tempus.
 Praesent fringilla dui sapien, sit amet egestas leo sollicitudin at.

 ## Future Work {#sec:future-work}

+TODO.
 Future prospects:

 * As it turned out while working on the implementation of Hyperwell: Building an annotation system is complicated, being it distributed or not.
 It depends on at least two major components: An annotation environment, as well as a component for storage and inspection.
 The software presented in @sec:hyperwell does not cover all of this; the Hyperwell gateway and Notebook notebook application lack an annotation environment that supports real-time shared workspaces.
 In future work, I aim to realize such an environment---if possible, with support of Recogito.
 * Leverage Linked Data prospects even further.
 Especially in the Notebook application, Linked Data could be used to interact with a resource as whole---for instance, when doing georeferencing.
 Web Annotations can provide an intent and a type, so the application could provide various modes of visualization.
 The Hyperwell Notebook application could help with that, and implement some annotation target resolvers directly.